Waste Reduction Campaign

 3. Recycling - Recycling products such as paper, cardboard, metal, glass and plastic through municipal recycling and deposit programs.
 Disposing of electronic waste through Extended Product Responsibility (EPR) programs and composting food and yard waste.
 Learn more about composting on our Composting Page.

 - Green 2 Go.
-This 2013 project will work with Vancouver restaurants and the public to reduce take-out container waste, thanks to key support from Vancity, The Tiffin Project and The Styrofree Challenge.
+The pilot phase of the project was completed in early 2014.
+The project's goal was to work with Vancouver restaurants and the public to reduce take-out container waste.
+This project was supported by Vancity, The Tiffin Project and The Styrofree Challenge.
+More information here.

 - The Zero Waste Crew - a team of volunteers which helps events reduce and diver their waste